Planned community: Palestine

-People's Republic of China
+Mainland China

 Many ancient cities in China, especially those on the North China Plain, were carefully designed according to the fengshui theory, featuring square or rectangular city walls, rectilinear road grid, and symmetrical layout.
 Famous examples are Chang'an in Tang dynasty and Beijing.

 An exception to that is an ancient town in Tekes County, Ili Kazakh Autonomous Prefecture, Xinjiang, with a shape of a ba gua.

-In modern China, many special economic zones are developed from the sketch, for example, Pudong, a new district of Shanghai.
+In modern China, many SEZs (special economic zones) are developed from scratch according to extensive planning, for example, Pudong, a new district of Shanghai.
+There are also new areas that showcase new visions for urban planning, which in some cases are SEZs in their own right.
+For example, Xiong'an is a planned city being built in an area of former small towns and farm fields.

 Philippines

 Quezon City was the planned city of President Manuel L. Quezon, who had earlier proposed a new city to be built on land northeast of the City of Manila.
 Carefully planned districts include Santa Mesa Heights (part of the original Burnham Plan for Manila), the Diliman Estate (includes the University of the Philippines), New Manila, the Cubao Commercial District, South Triangle, Housing Projects 1 (Roxas District), 2 and 3 (Quirino District), 4, 5 (Kamias-Kamuning District), 6, 7, and 8.

 President Elpidio Quirino proclaimed Quezon City as the national capital on 17 July 1948, with President Ferdinand Marcos restoring Manila as the capital on 24 June 1976.
 He then created a metropolitan area called Metro Manila, which remains congested today due to failed execution of the Quezon City plan as well as the Burnham Plan.

 Other planned cities (in order of foundation):